-

 ….

-SECTION 1.(d) This section is effective when it becomes law and applies to requests for personally identifiable student disciplinary records submitted on or after that date.
+SECTION 1.(d) This section is effective when it becomes law and applies to requests for records of a disciplinary proceeding that reveals personally identifiable information about a student submitted on or after that date.

 part ii. weighted student funding formula work group